 You and your attorney should start by asking to see the co-op board meeting minutes and the minutes from the annual shareholder’s meeting.

 It can also show if the board is hard to deal with or inept at executing their duties.
-Another sign the board is difficult is how many potential shareholders they reject during co-op board interviews.
-If the board turns down more than 10-20 percent, they’re likely difficult to deal with.
+Another sign the board is puzzling is how many potential shareholders they reject during co-op board interviews.
+If the board turns down more than 10-20 percent, they’re likely challenging to deal with.

 You’ll also want to see if there’s been frequent litigation against the board and high legal fees.
 Then, evaluate how much maintenance has or has not increased.
 If maintenance has increased sharply, with no real justification in the minutes, this can be a red flag.
 Also, little to no increase in maintenance — and the co-op took a loss that year — can also signal financial problems to come for the building.

 When reading the board minutes, see how frequently the board actually meet.
-If the board doesn’t meet on a monthly basis — or they don’t keep minutes at all, this can signal problems.
+If the board doesn’t meet every month — or they don’t keep minutes at all, this can signal problems.

 So You’re Living In a Poorly Managed Co-Op